bchah/portable-playout/README.md

 portable-playout is a super simple method of streaming out files from a folder to an RTMP server of your choosing.
 It is basically a wrapper for ffplayout - ffplayout.github.io with some preconfigured scripts and flags.
 The intention is that once you start it up you can just move files in and out of the play_me folder and it will keep streaming them 24/7.
-You can build once and run multiple instances by creating new directories for each 'channel' and duplicating the docker-compose.yml + play_me sidecar folder.

 ## BUILD ME